MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x9f--driver-power-state-failure.md

     Arg3: fffff8000386c3d8, nt!TRIAGE_9F_POWER on Win7 and higher, otherwise the Functional Device Object of the stack
     Arg4: fffffa800ab61bd0, The blocked IRP
 ```

+If a driver that is responsible for the error can be identified, its name is printed on the blue screen and stored in memory at the location (PUNICODE\_STRING) **KiBugCheckDriver**.
+You can use [**dx** (display debugger object model expression)](dx--display-visualizer-variables-.md), a debugger command, to display this: `dx KiBugCheckDriver`.

 The nt!TRIAGE\_9F\_POWER structure provides additional bug check information that might help you determine the cause of this bug check.
 The structure can provide a list of all outstanding power IRPs, a list of all power IRP worker threads, and a pointer to the delayed system worker queue.